What Are Essential Oils?

 Cheaper oils are also available by companies that use solvents to extract the oils.
 These oils do not meet the definition and should not be called "essential oils."

 If a store or website is selling all of their essential oils for the same price this is a clear tip-off that you are not dealing with pure essential oils.
-Pure Bulgarian Rose absolute oil can cost over $625.00 for a mere 1 ounce, while pure orange essential oil may cost $12.00 for 4 ounces.
+For example, neroli essential oil can cost over $350 for a 1 ounce (30ml) bottle, while sweet orange essential oil may cost only $12.00 for an ounce.

 We are often asked, "Why No Jasmine, Sandalwood, or Apple Scents?"
 When we use scents (essential oils) we look at a few criteria such as the method of extraction, sustainability, cost, and of course only pure essential oils.

 General Precautions When Using Essential Oils